 Compare the best multicurrency cards for spending when you're overseas.

-How to book the experience & total cost
+How to book the black water rafting experience & total cost

-There are two different black water rafting tours to choose from with the Legendary Black Water Rafting Co.
-(What I did.)
-And a completely new option with The Waitomo Experience on Get Your Guide.
+There are three different black water rafting tours to choose from: two with the Legendary Black Water Rafting Co., and one new option with The Waitomo Experience.
+I did the Black Labyrinth, so let’s start there.

 Black Labyrinth 3 hour excursion 193 NZD: This is the one to pick if you’re not totally sure how much you’ll like black water rafting but want to give it a try.
 It’s also the more budget-friendly option, and still epic.